mattcarlotta/nvi/docs/nvi.1.md

 \--help

-:   Prints a table CLI flag usage information.
+:   Prints condensed documentation for flag usage.

 \--project [project]{.underline}

 :   Specifies which remote project to select from the nvi API.
 Remote projects are created via the front-facing web application.

-\--print
+\--print [envs|ENVs]{.underline} or [flags]{.underline} or [json|JSON]{.underline}

-:   Specifies whether or not to print ENVs to standard out.
+:   Specifies whether or not to print ENVs as ENVs, flags, or JSON to standard out after parsing.
 This flag will be ignored if a system command is defined.

 \--required [KEY_1]{.underline} [KEY_2]{.underline} [KEY_3]{.underline} ...etc

-:   A list of ENV keys that are required to exist after parsing.
+:   A list of ENV keys that are required to be defined after parsing.
 Each specified [KEY]{.underline} needs to be separated by a space.

 \--save

-:   Specifies whether or not to save remote ENVs to disk with the selected environment name.
+:   Specifies whether or not to save nvi API ENVs to disk with the selected environment name.

 \--version